 With the paid plan, you will get more features however.

 In conclusion, we can say that SplashID is one of the most limited password managers we have come across.
-With that being said, we can say that it works all right for the average user albeit some small inconveniences.
+With that being said, it is an average password manager software according to user reviews.

 SplashID Review – Frequently Asked Questions (FAQ)

 Is SplashID secure?

-SplashID Safe provides pretty good security measures to ensure that user data is kept safe.
-The company utilizes a multi-layer data security hashing, salting, and 256-bit encryption.
+SplashID Safe provides pretty comprehensive privacy and security features to safeguard their user data.
+SplashID offers two factor authentication, using a multi-layer data security hashing, salting, and 256-bit encryption.
 Furthermore, SplashID Safe’s network is secured by a hardened server with monitoring on top-tier Rackspace infrastructure.